inf3cti0n95/blah/README.md

     - Use the dynamically generated `retain` statement to create the final dataset with columns sorted by month.

 7. **Generate the report with merged columns**:
-    - Use `PROC REPORT` to generate the report, with `Month` as merged column headers and `Generated` and `Worked` as sub-columns.
-The `column` statement dynamically generates the structure based on the months available in the data.
+    - Use `PROC REPORT` to generate the report, with `Month` as merged column headers and corresponding sub-columns for `Generated` and `Worked` cases dynamically.

 This approach ensures that the report is generated with month names as merged column headers and corresponding sub-columns for `Generated` and `Worked` cases dynamically.